jsthomas/jsthomas.github.io/content/map_profiling.md

 regression) that reflects the amortized cost of garbage collection per run.

-One interesting finding did arise from my earlier tests.
-Since those tests perform a full garbage collection between test runs, the timings show the cost of allocating space on the heap in isolation.
-This produced timing data like the following:
+One interesting finding did arise from my earlier tests: for short lists, allocating memory on the heap actually appears to be faster than creating frames on the stack.
+Since the tests perform a full garbage collection between test runs, the timings show only the cost of allocating space on the heap.
+This produced data like the
+following:

 **Summary Statistics, $N=10^3$ Garbage Collected Map Benchmark Times (μs)**